 Jute Wrapped Rocks

 A meditation on ancestral wounds, spiritual aching, and broken dreams.
-The rocks were gathered from my father’s land and the sticks are from my lands; both are bound up with rough ties.
+The rocks were gathered from my father’s land and the sticks are from where I’ve landed; both are bound up with rough ties.
 Perhaps they’re mended.
 Perhaps not.
 Time will tell.

 Little woven whimsies where the play between sacred mathematics and yarn is alive.